Alakple

 Alakple is a town in the Keta Municipality of the Volta Region of Ghana.
 This town is situated along the south western part of the Keta lagoon.
 The bust of the prominent African American boxer Muhammad Ali is planted at the junction along the Anloga and Dabala road.
 That road leads to Alakple.
 This town is prominent for the historical role it plays in the area.
 It is the home of the Nyigbla, 'god of war' who rode on horseback.
 The major clan in the town is Ameawo who are the custodians or clan responsible for nugbidodo 'settling disputes'.
 They are also believed to have control of all palm trees in Anloland.
 As custodians of Torgbi Nyigbla there are many taboos related to their dressing and food. for instance they are forbidden to wear shirts or blouse and sandals within the shrine.

 History

 It is believed that the people of Alakple who are from the Amea clan arrived in Anloland before Torgbi Wenya's arrival in Anloga.
 The founder of the Ameawo clan was Mahu Ahafia.

 Alakple had a large influx of Ga Dangme refugees who escaped the Akwamu wars of the 17th century.
-The majority of the refugees migrated from Lakpleku.
+Majority of the refugees migrated from Lakpleku.
 The migrants gave the name Alakple to their new settlement in reference to their old settlement of Lakpleku.
 Lakpleku is related to Ladoku, Labadi and Larteh Akwapim.

 The totem of the Ameawo clan is Avutsu (male dog).
 This was a fetish that was given to the people of Alakple by Tsali (a mystic man from Tsiame and founder of Tsiame clan) to protect the people from the attack of wild animals.